bergeronmatt/ladybeef/README.md

 - Clock out: 8:00pm worked on blog, but will need to create a more indepth framework and analyze the current blog to check viability for future blog.

 2/27/2020
--Clock in: 3:20pm EST resume working on blog section
+- Clock in: 3:20pm EST resume working on blog section
+- Clock out: 4:10 EST laid out blog design on paper, researched if there was a better way to integrate a blog system for the client in order to reduce cost and use of developer, utilizing a stylized blog from Wordpress seems the most viable option.